 The University of Illinois is among the nation's leaders in preparing the researchers, scholars and professionals of the future.
-We must strive to lead in the development of innovative models of graduate education, creating flexible interdisciplinary approaches to doctoral education that reflect the changing nature of present and future research and scholarship.
-Furthermore, there is increasing demand in the sciences and related disciplines for master's level professionals; our traditional focus on the doctoral degree must be reframed to enable preparation of master's degree professionals to meet increasing market and workplace needs in areas such as health, engineering, life sciences, bioinformatics and beyond.
+We must strive to lead in the development of innovative models of graduate education, creating flexible interdisciplinary approaches to graduate education that reflect the changing nature of present and future research and scholarship.
+More specifically, there is increasing demand in the sciences and related disciplines for master's level professionals; our traditional focus on the doctoral degree must be reframed to enable preparation of master's degree professionals to meet increasing market and workplace needs in areas such as health, engineering, life sciences, bioinformatics and beyond.
 Critical academic initiatives at the graduate level include:

 - Expand professional science master's (PSM) degree options in areas of critical need.
 The development of PSM degree programs is underway across UIUC with significant enthusiasm from a range of disciplines including engineering, life science, agriculture and informatics.
-The initial effort has been supported by a small grant from the Sloan Foundation building out to create a common core of courses, known as the PLUS element (coursework shared across all PSM fields, including business, communication and human resource courses). - Create models for interdisciplinary doctoral degree programs.
+The initial effort was supported by a small grant from the Sloan Foundation, building out to create a common core of courses, known as the PLUS element (coursework shared across all PSM fields, including business, communication and human resource courses).
+The next phase is to expand the availability of PSM degrees in a range of relevant fields. - Create models for interdisciplinary doctoral degree programs.
 UIUC has successful models of interdisciplinary doctoral education, such as the neuroscience Ph.D. and the multi-program M.S. in bioinformatics, but the present structure for developing and approving such programs is relatively inflexible and cumbersome.
 An approach that enables doctoral students to develop a program of study that fit their needs and interests would be ideal; fellowship support to recruit and retain top students in emerging interdisciplinary programs is critical to the development and success of these areas of study.